zhenglinpan/AnitaDataset/README.md

 <a href="https://youtu.be/k_nwXkyXaHc" align="center">Video Introduction</a>
 </div>

-Anita Dataset contains 17,000+ `.png` image sequence from 14 different cartoons, licensed by animators under [`CC BY-NC-SA 4.0`](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) and [`CC BY`](https://creativecommons.org/licenses/by/4.0/deed.en) License.
+Anita Dataset contains over 17,000 `.png` image sequence from 14 different cartoons, licensed by animators under [`CC BY-NC-SA 4.0`](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) and [`CC BY`](https://creativecommons.org/licenses/by/4.0/deed.en) License.

 <div align="center">
 <img src="./assets/statistics.png" style="width: 75%;" alt="image">
 </div>

-We design this dataset to facilitate cartoon research like inbetweening and colorization, researchers can use the dataset to train and evaluate their models.
+We designed this dataset to facilitate cartoon research, such as inbetweening and colorization.
+Researchers can use the dataset to train and evaluate their models.

-For More Information, please refer to [Q&A](#qa) section.
+For more Information, please refer to [Q&A](#qa) section.

 ##  <img src="./assets/icon.png" alt="Icon" width="20" height="20"> Download